cg20231c/assignment-2-webgl-3d-dagdo03/README.md

 ## Approach & Steps
 Document the strategy and step-by-step approach you took to achieve the objectives of the assignment:
-1. First i need to know how to create the object using vertices and indices to create the plane and the letter
+1. First i need to know how to create the object using vertices and indices to create the plane and the letter also the illuminate cube
 2. Then i need to know about translating and rotating the object
 3. Last one i need to understand about pointing light

 ### 1. Initialization & Basics
-- Briefly describe how you initialized WebGL and any basic setup.
-- Mention any issues or challenges faced.
+- First i need to setup the vertexshader source and fragment shader source
+- Then i need to link and compile the program that i have setup

 ### 2. Plane Construction
-- Detail your approach to creating the XZ plane, including choosing dimensions and positioning.
-- Include any challenges or deviations from the initial plan.
+- To create XZ plane i need to know where vertices will i use and the coordinates of the point
+- I need to understand about indices first and then i can create the xz plane using vertices and indices

 ### 3. 3D Letter Construction
-- Explain how you designed the 3D letter, from design considerations to the actual coding.
-- Highlight any special techniques or challenges.
+- To create 3d letter i need to know where vertices will i use and the coordinates of the point
+- I need to understand about indices and normal first so i can create a good 3d letter

-### 4. Moving the letter
+### 4. Moving the Letter
-- Use the eventkey function so i can move the letter
+- Use the eventkey function, coordinates point, and use rotate, jump and translatation function so i can move the letter and rotate it

+### 5. Rotate the Camera
+- First i need to setup all variables that i need to rotate the scene
+- Use radius, elevation, and azimuth to rotate the scene
+- Use eventkey function to use mousedrag and create some algorithm to rotate the camera

 ## Challenges & Learnings
-I face some challenges but i learn on it. i have error when i create the plane when i create it use y = 0 but i know the problem because my camera position
+I face some challenges but i learn on it. i have error when i create the plane when i create it use y = 0 but i know the problem because my camera position.
+And the hardest challenges that i face is to rotate the scene.

 ## References & Resources
 List all the external resources, references, tutorials, or documentation you've consulted during the assignment: